artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 Some materials that are transferred into Archivematica require special processing.
 To kick off these specialized workflows, you can select a specific *transfer type*.
-There are six different transfer types available.
+There are seven different transfer types available.

 .. image:: images/transfer-types.*
    :align: center
    :width: 80%
-   :alt: The transfer types dropdown menu on the left-hand side of the Transfer tab shows six different transfer type options
+   :alt: The transfer types drop-down menu on the left-hand side of the Transfer tab shows seven different transfer type options

 **Standard**: Standard transfers are the default in Archivematica.
 All materials can be transferred using the standard transfer type.
 No special processing tasks